magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 Include an overview of your problem with as many details as you find reasonably possible.

-Please provide precise details, steps to reproduce (except for Magento Commerce and Cloud, where there is a separate [Steps to Reproduce](#steps) field), and symptoms of your issue or request.
+Please provide precise details, steps to reproduce (except for Adobe Commerce on-premises and cloud infrastructure, where there is a separate [Steps to Reproduce](#steps) field), and symptoms of your issue or request.
 Be sure to include any affected SKUs, relevant data points, and any other relevant links.

 #### Environment (Commerce Cloud, Commerce on-Premise, MBI and Shipping only)